sarugaku/vistir/README.rst

 **load_path**
 //////////////

-Load the :data:`sys.path` from the given python executable's environment as json.
+Load the ``sys.path`` from the given python executable's environment as json.

 .. code:: python